takashi-sugano/CarND-Advanced-Lane-Lines/writeup_report.md

 ![alt text][image4]

-#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+#### 4. Identified lane-line pixels and fit their positions with a polynomial.

+ I used the sliding window method to extract the lane marker pixels.
+First, we created a histogram that integrates the number of points per binary image x-axis over the bottom half of the image.
+And I estimated the position of the center of the lane by selecting the largest value in the histogram.
+I processed the right lane and the left lane by dividing this process into the right side and the left side of the image.

+ Starting from there, I set a window in the image and extracted the non-zero pixels in that window to detect the white line part.
+In this process, hyperparameters are the window width and height and the number of windows on the Y axis, but it was tuned while looking at the detection results.
 Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:

 ![alt text][image5]

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+#### 5. Calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

+The curvature and the position of the vehicle were calculated by simple polynomial approximation. the conversion parameters from pixel to real length are follows:
+ Y dimension: 30/720 (meters per pixel)
+ X dimension: 3.7/700 (meters per pixel)

-I did this in lines # through # in my code in `my_other_file.py`
+I did this in lines 6 through 25 of 9th code cell in `AdvancedLaneLines.ipynb`

-#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+#### 6. Example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+I implemented this step in lines 1 through 41 of 11th cell in my code in `AdvancedLaneLines.ipynb` in the function `draw_detected_lane_boundaries()`.
 Here is an example of my result on a test image:

 ![alt text][image6]